coin-msater/DSE1101/README.md

-A machine learning project to predict the resale price of HDB flats based on their geographical, temporal, and structural properties was done as part of an introductory data science course, DSE1101 Data Science for Economics.
+A machine learning project to predict the resale price of HDB flats based on their geographical, temporal, and structural properties.
+Done as part of an introductory data science course, DSE1101 Data Science for Economics.

 # Project Approach
 1. Exploratory Data Analysis: Relationships between key variables, such as flat type, storey range, remaining lease and resale price, were explored using boxplots and scatter plots to identify potential correlations and collinearity.
 Manual feature selection was done to shrink the large number of parameters.